KeremTurgutlu/ventricle/dev/README.md

 5) cd into custom fork and do `pip install -e .` this will install that repo as a pip package: `fastai2`

+### Configs

+In this project you will need to have two `yaml` config files one for preparing data and one for defining transfer learned to pretrained model mapping.

+`data.yaml`: It is needed as we share raw DICOM images and this configuration will allow you to define where to read and where to write.
+It also will have csv metadata for each modality which has `train`, `valid`, `test1` and `test2` split information for each `StudyInstanceUID`.

+`transfer_learning.yaml`: Here we define transfer learning model to pretrained model mappings for a given TASK - MODALITY combination.
+This is customizable depending on whic of the pretrained models you trained so far.
+By default all of our experiments left in this file.

+**Important**

+Whenever you run any script or notebook two environment variables should be set:

+- `YAML_DATA`: Absolute path to `data.yaml`
+- `YAML_TL`: Absolute path to `transfer_learning.yaml`

+This can be done during conda environment initialisation as [here](https://stackoverflow.com/questions/31598963/how-to-set-specific-environment-variables-when-activating-conda-environment)

 ### Notebooks